jbrown1618/vector/docs/api/vector.floatmatrix.md

 |  [transpose()](./vector.floatmatrix.transpose.md) |  | Returns the transpose of the matrix |
 |  [vectorBuilder()](./vector.floatmatrix.vectorbuilder.md) |  | Returns a [VectorBuilder](./vector.vectorbuilder.md) which will build new vectors of a compatible type |
 |  [vectorBuilder()](./vector.floatmatrix.vectorbuilder.md) | <code>static</code> |  |

-## Remarks

-The constructor for this class is marked as internal.
-Third-party code should not call the constructor directly or create subclasses that extend the `FloatMatrix` class.

-The constructor for this class is marked as internal.
-Third-party code should not call the constructor directly or create subclasses that extend the `FloatMatrix` class.